 While scheduling an appointment at the nearest garage for checking your brakes, AC, tires, and everything else that needs checking is always a smart move, in many cases, you can’t afford to leave the car at the mechanics, or you’re given a schedule that goes beyond your vacation date.
 What’s more, 73% of Americans think repair shops are overcharging for their services.
 In Australia, for example, even 80% of drivers are wary of being ripped off by a mechanic, with most of them choosing to delay or even completely skip a service check just to avoid fishy deals.
 This is where mobile mechanics jump in.
-Instead of you leaving your car at the garage, a mobile service team like this mechanic in Hunter Valley comes to your driveway with their mobile repair shop and service your car right there at your doorstep.
+Instead of you leaving your car at the garage, a mobile service team like this mechanic in Hunter Valley comes to your driveway with their mobile repair shop and services your car right there at your doorstep.

 Map your route

 Whenever you’re planning a trip, first decide on the farthest point you want to go.
 This way you can plot the alternatives and return routes to fully enjoy the flavor of the geography and the people.
 Once you have decided on your trip’s farthest point, you can use a route planning tool like Route4Me to create a customized itinerary that includes all of the stops along the way.
 Next, decide how many miles you want to cover each day and plot the route accordingly for each section.
 If you’re a member of the AAA (American Automobile Association) consult your state department of transportation site or use a 511 number to get the information on what you can expect on the road; this way, you can avoid major road construction or traffic jams.
 If driving through large cities, plan your route as not to drive 7 a.m. to 9 a.m. or 4 p.m. to 6 p.m. and use bypass routes.